Meat on the menu, not the agenda, at COP27 climate conference | Headlines

 On any morning at the COP27 climate conference, you can expect a gauntlet of anti-meat protesters wearing pig and cow costumes, holding banners decrying the carbon footprint of livestock, and chanting slogans like "Let's be vegan, let's be free."
 Activist groups and corporate startups have descended on the two-week climate summit in Egypt to heap pressure on the hundreds of global policy makers there over the world's love affair with meat and its role in warming.

+A report released on Tuesday by the Changing Markets Foundation, a sustainability advocacy group, showed the combined emissions from 15 of the world's top meat and dairy companies exceeded those of Germany.
+THE OTHER WHITE MEAT

-Campaigners have even protested the food kiosks at the summit selling burgers and chicken - foods they say don't belong at a climate conference.
+Anti-meat campaigners have been protesting food kiosks at the COP27 summit for selling burgers and chicken - foods they say don't belong at a climate conference.
 "When you enter the conference, you have the scent of grilled animal meat in your nose.
 Which is dystopian to me," Weiss said.

-Not everyone minds the smell of barbecue, though, and several companies want to commercialize an emerging technology to grow meat in steel vats using microbial fermentation.
-The hope is to be able to provide steaks, chicken breasts and pork without the downsides of traditional animal agriculture.
+But not everyone minds the smell of barbecue.
+That's why several companies represented at the summit want to commercialize an emerging technology to grow real meat in steel vats using microbial fermentation.
+Their aim is to be able to provide steaks, chicken breasts and pork without the downsides of traditional animal agriculture.

 "We think people want to eat meat," said Josh Tetrick, the CEO of GOOD Meat, who was serving up his company's cell-based chicken during an event on COP27's sidelines.
 "We're just trying to figure out a more climate friendly way of giving them what they want."